navkrishna21/Home-Automation/README.md

 # Home-Automation
-Fan and Light controlled by sensors using Arduino and Wi-Fi module
+Efficient Fan and Lighting system controlled by sensors using Arduino and Wi-Fi module.

 # Description
-An automated light and fan system built using Arduino which is controlled via static web page.
+An automated and power saving light and fan system built using Arduino which is controlled via static web page.
 The lighting system depends on surrounding light intensity and the speed of fan varies according to the surrounding temperature.